Amplified Musculoskeletal Pain Syndrome (AMPS)

 Amplified Musculoskeletal Pain Syndrome (AMPS) is a medical condition in which an individual develops an abnormal pain reflex.
 This overactive reflex causes constriction of blood vessels which deprives oxygen to muscles, bones and skin causing lactic acid build-up.
 In turn, a mild pain signal is amplified into a very painful signal.
 The pain can be consistent or intermittent.

 Successful treatment of AMPS involves therapeutic exercises to retain the nerves and a comprehensive treatment program to restore function.
 Prior to entry to the program all pain medication is discontinued.
 The AMPS program is an intense 7-hour/day outpatient program including physical and occupational therapy of aquatic and land-based exercises, desensitization activities, reintegration activities, self-regulation and relaxation techniques.
-Mental health and social services also play a big part in the multi-faceted program.
+Mental health also plays a big part in the multi-faceted program.

 Facilities that treat AMPS are limited to a handful across the nation.
 Patients who meet the criteria for acceptance into the outpatient AMPS hospital program are referred by physicians who have diagnosed the child with AMPS and have determined that the child would benefit from this treatment option.